hackclub/hackclub/workshops/personal_website/README.md

 8. Then without changing anything else on the screen, scroll to the bottom and click the green **"Create Workspace"** button.

-You should now see a screen that looks like it's loading something like this:
+You should now see a screen looks something like this:

 ![](img/c9_signup_ide_loaded.png)

 > Note:
 >
-> If you don't see the above screen and after 10 seconds, it looks like
+> If you're waiting for a while (more than 10 seconds) and the above screen
-> the page is still trying to load, do the following:
+> still doesn't load, try the following:
 >
 > 1. Open https://c9.io
 > 2. Click on the green **"Open"** button**